Plugins

 #Configuring the plugin per-panel (Filament V3)

-If you are using the plugin in Filament V3, you should register the plugin in each of the panels that you have in your project and would like to use the media library in:
+If you are using the plugin in Filament V3, you should register the plugin in each of the panels that you have in your project and would like to use the onboarding package in:

 use RalphJSmit\Filament\Onboard\FilamentOnboard;